 International Agricultural Productivity

 "Growth accounting" provides a practicable way of measuring changes in agricultural TFP over time given available data on agricultural outputs, inputs, and their prices.
 The approach (described in detail in Documentation and Methods) gives internationally consistent and comparable agricultural TFP growth rates, but not TFP levels.
-Most of the data on production and input quantities used in this analysis comes from FAOSTAT database of the United Nations Food and Agriculture Organization (FAO).
-In some cases FAO input and output data are supplemented with data from national statistical agencies, business organizations and published academic studies.
+Most of the data on production and input quantities used in this analysis comes from the UN organizations, namely the Food and Agriculture Organization (FAO) and the International Labor Organization (ILO).
+These are supplemented with data from national statistical agencies, business organizations and published academic studies.

-Note: To facilitate international comparisons, certain simplifying assumptions must be made, and as such the estimates of TFP growth reported here may not be exactly the same as TFP growth estimates reported in other studies using different assumptions or methods.
-In particular, our TFP estimates for the United States differ from those reported in ERS' Agricultural Productivity in the U.S. data product.
+To facilitate international comparisons, certain simplifying assumptions must be made, and as such, the estimates of TFP growth reported here may differ from TFP growth estimates reported in other studies using different assumptions or methods.
+In particular, the agricultural TFP estimates reported here for the United States differ from those reported in the ERS Agricultural Productivity in the U.S. data product.
 The agricultural TFP index reported in Agricultural Productivity in the U.S. utilizes domestic data sources that provide greater detail and complementary methods to exploit this additional information; nevertheless, the agricultural TFP index reported for the United States in the International Agricultural Productivity data product is better suited for making international comparisons because methods and data definitions are consistent across countries.

 The IAP spreadsheet available for download contains annual indices for agricultural TFP, outputs, and inputs for individual countries, major global regions, and for countries grouped by income levels.
 The file also contains detailed data on land, labor, capital, and material (or intermediate) inputs used in the construction of the TFP indices.
 See the "Explanation" page in the spreadsheet for a detailed description of the content.